ClaireLapatrada/cli-based-adventure-game/README.md

 - Special thanks to the UofT for providing the ambiance and the labyrinthine layout necessary for a real adventure.

 ## TODO
-- customize 'help' for each location
+- customize 'help' for each location, 'read'
-- Code trading acorn to the squirrel for tcard (sed la)
-- McLennan McLenjai code
 - MLC code
 - Exam code
 - Enhancement
+- time ticks
 - .tex writing

 ## ANNOYING ERROS